Pico de Orizaba

-Citlaltépetl (from Náhuatl citlal(in) = star, and tepētl = mountain), otherwise known as Pico de Orizaba, is an active volcano, the highest mountain in Mexico and third highest in North America, after Denali/Mount McKinley of the United States and Mount Logan of Canada.
-Pico de Orizaba is also the highest volcano in North America.
+Citlaltépetl (from Náhuatl citlal(in) = star, and tepētl = mountain), otherwise known as Pico de Orizaba, is an active volcano and the highest volcano in North America, as well as the highest mountain in Mexico and third highest peak in North America, after Denali of the United States and Mount Logan of Canada.
 It rises 5,636 m above sea level in the eastern end of the Trans-Mexican Volcanic Belt, on the border between the states of Veracruz and Puebla.
 The volcano is currently dormant but not extinct, with the last eruption taking place during the 19th century.
 It is the second most prominent volcanic peak in the world after Mount Kilimanjaro.
 Pico de Orizaba is ranked 16th by topographic isolation.

 Toponymy

 Pico de Orizaba overlooks the valley and city of Orizaba, from which it gets its Spanish name – literally "Orizaba's peak".
 During the colonial era, the volcano was also known as Cerro de San Andrés due to the nearby settlement of San Andrés Chalchicomula at its base.

 Its Náhuatl name, Citlaltépetl, comes from citlalli (star) and tepētl (mountain) and thus means "Star Mountain".
 This name is thought to be based on the fact that the snow-covered peak can be seen year round for hundreds of kilometers throughout the region.
-This name is not, however, used by the contemporary Náhuatl speakers of the Orizaba area, and is believed to be a fabrication by a Spanish speaker who was likely knowledgeable in Náhuatl, but was unfamiliar with the actual name of the mountain itself. who instead call it Istaktepetl (or Iztactépetl in the traditional orthography for Classical Nahuatl), meaning 'White Mountain'.
+This name is not, however, used by the contemporary Náhuatl speakers of the Orizaba area, who instead call it Istaktepetl (or Iztactépetl in the traditional orthography for Classical Nahuatl), meaning 'White Mountain'.
+The name Citlaltepetl is now believed to have been invented by a Spanish speaker who was likely knowledgeable in Náhuatl, but was unfamiliar with the actual name of the mountain itself.

 A third name, Poyauhtecatl, which means "the one that colours or illuminates", has also been recorded.
 This name was given by the Tlaxcaltecs in memory of their lost country.